 Members of the larger community may audit a class at UNCG for $125 per course.
 To register as a visiting auditor, complete the visiting auditor form and return to the Division of Continual Learning along with payments.
 To explore what courses UNCG offers, browse the UNCG Undergraduate or Graduate Course Bulletin.

 If your organization is planning a training or professional development activity that may qualify for Continuing Education Units, contact the Division of Online Learning, who will assist you in ensuring that your activity or program meets the required criteria.
 Review the CEU Planning Guide!

 Hosted by the UNCG Division of Continual Learning, the Emeritus Society provides noncredit education opportunities for adult learners of all ages.
 These college-level courses are designed to satisfy a hunger for intellectual nourishment without the pressure of tests and grades!

-Have you ever wondered if graduate school is for you?
-Visions is a program offered each Fall and Spring to visiting and non-degree seeking students who already hold a bachelor’s degree.
-Prospective Visions students may want to take one or more courses for a variety of reasons, including personal enrichment, professional knowledge, or renewal of teacher licensure.
+Have you ever wondered if undergraduate or graduate school is for you?
+Courses are offered each Fall and Spring to visiting/non-degree seeking student.
+Prospective students may want to take one or more courses for a variety of reasons, including personal enrichment, professional knowledge, or renewal of teacher licensure.
 Visions permits students to register for classes without being admitted to a particular program of study.
-Credits earned at UNCG through Visions are recorded in the University Registrar’s Office on an official transcript.
+Credits earned at UNCG are recorded in the University Registrar’s Office on an official transcript.